arunasurya/academy/bisqoverview.md

 TODO: add stats on Bisq (how long it has been running, # of users, etc)

 ## Bisq Network
 The Bisq network consists of nodes running the Bisq software.
 Just like the Bitcoin network, it is a peer-to-peer (P2P) network that does not have a central server and is instead made up of individual peers.
 Some of the Bisq nodes may also be full Bitcoin nodes, typically running the Bitcoin Core software.
 There are public Bitcoin nodes that are run by some contributors.
 Upon starting, the Bisq app connects to these nodes.
 If there is a local Bitcoin full node, the Bisq app automatically detects it and connects to it instead.

 In addition to Bisq nodes, the network includes several other nodes, each with a specific function.

-### Seed Nodes
 Every time the Bisq app gets started, it gets connected to seed nodes.
 Seed nodes run the Bisq software, and they introduce users to other Bisq nodes.

-### Price Nodes
 Price nodes fetch data on cryptocurrency prices and serve it to Bisq nodes.
 Currently, the price nodes fetch this data from a single centralized website, bitcoinaverage.com.

 ## Bisq Participants
 The main participants in Bisq are users, arbitrators and contributors.
 A user is anyone who trades on Bisq.
 An arbitrator is a person who solves any trading disputes between trading partners.
 A contributor is anyone who provides valuable work for Bisq.
 You can become a contributor by doing some important work and then filing for a compensation request.
 You can choose a specific role from a list of [roles](https://docs.bisq.network/roles.html) such as maintainers, operators and administrators.
 You are also free to define your own role that suits your background and strengths.
 You decide your own working schedule, the amount of work you want to do in a given period and how frequently you want to contribute.
 Some pre-defined roles require consistent contributions while others are more flexible.